 This is a gamble, there could be something major wrong inside, but if there are no knocking noises and other cylinders have good compression….I would take the gamble if this was my car, or you were my customer.

-its a 12 year old vehicle, so either sell it for scrap now or put some money into it and see if you can get a few more years out of it.
+If this is an older vehicle, either sell it for scrap now or put some money into it and see if you can get a few more years out of it.

 I would ask your mechanic about this and how much he will charge to do the labor and if he has a machine shop he uses and recommends.